 In conclusion Professor Huang has distinguished himself as an outstanding surgeon, an enlightened and reform-minded Government official and, last but not least, a professional peer and generous collaborator with our University.

-It is my honour and privilege to present to you Professor Huang Jie fu for the award of Doctor of Social Sciences honoris causa.
+Mr Pro-Chancellor, it is my honour and privilege to present to you Professor Huang Jie fu for the award of Doctor of Social Sciences honoris causa.

 Citation written and delivered by Professor Michael Wilkinson, the Public Orator of the University.